-Once an invited fire department decides to participate in the PFOMS project, all firefighters from the fire department will receive a recruitment packet via email or in the mail at their fire department address inviting them to participate.
+Once an invited fire department decides to participate in the PFOMS project, all firefighters from the fire department will receive a recruitment packet in the mail at their fire department address inviting them to participate.

 How do I know if I am eligible to participate in the PFOMS Project?